mworion/hue/README.md

 # Phillips HUE

 ###New development of Hue plugin for use in smarthome (C) Michael Würtenberger 2014, 2015
-version 0.9 develop
+version 0.91 develop

-# rgb is included !!! please read carefully !
+### rgb is included !!! please read carefully !
 until submodules are realized the converter is included to the hue plugin directory

+### test for multi bridge support is in !
+If you don't have mor than one bridge, no change is needed.

 # Requirements

 Needs httplib, rgb_cie from https://github.com/benknight/hue-python-rgb-converter